tytydraco/yessleep/out/Its_been_a_year_since_my_kids_built_the_Leprechaun_trap_I_think_you_should_know_what_happened.md

 But like any blackmailer or extortionist, we knew he’d never be satisfied.
 He’d always be a threat to our lives, our children's lives.

-So, we decided we’d build a real Leprechaun trap, and we wouldn’t ask him for more candy.
-We’d kill it.
+So, we decided we’d build a real Leprechaun trap, and we wouldn’t ask him for more candy when we caught him.

+We’d kill him.

 Janet and I called in sick the next day and the boys went to visit their Uncle Jeff the next town over.

-The plans for a snare I had in my head from when I was with Trey and Benji at the kitchen table came to life.
-A few internet searches on tiger and lion traps as well as Irish folk lore and Janet and I were hammering and sawing away.
+The plans for the snare I had in my head when I was with Trey and Benji at the kitchen table days earlier came to life.
+After a few internet searches on tiger and lion traps as well as Irish folk lore, Janet and I were hammering and sawing away.
 Two trips to Home Depot and re-purposing our shed as the trap, doubling as a cave, and we were ready.

 Janet gathered up each and every piece of jewelry she owned as well as the silver place settings we got as a wedding present.
 We piled it all in huge plastic bin and stuck it in the middle of the shed.